AceCentre/RelayKeys/docs/en/developers/contributing.md

 ### Forking the repo

-Whether you're working on the API or the App, you will need to have your own copy of the codebase to work on.
+Whether you're working on the daemon, CLI, or web UI, you will need to have your own copy of the codebase to work on.
 Head to the repo of the project you want to help out with and hit the Fork button.
 This will create a full copy of the whole project for you on your own account.

 To work on this copy, you can install the project locally according to the normal installation instructions, substituting the name `acecentre` with the name of your github account.